Kondiaronk: Illness, death and legacy

 His funeral was elaborate, and both natives and French took part.
 French representatives were paired with delegations of a segment of Huron-Petun society.
 Marching in front of the coffin were a French officer, sixty soldiers, sixteen Huron warriors, and French clergymen.
 The coffin was carried by six war leaders, and was covered with flowers.
 There rested upon the top of the coffin a gorget, a sword, and a plumed hat.
 Behind the coffin, Kondiaronk's relatives followed, along with the Ottawa and Huron-Petun chiefs.
 The wife of the intendant, Mme.
 De Champigny, the governor of Montreal, M. de Vaudreuil, and the entire officer corps were at the rear of the procession.
 The war leaders, at the grave, fired a salute.
 The inscription on his resting place read: Cy git le Rat, Chef des Hurons ("Here lies the Muskrat, Chief of the Hurons").
 Today, there is no remaining trace of this burial place, though it is thought that he lies somewhere near the Place d'Armes.

-The French idealized the deceased chief, using him to demonstrate what all chiefs should aspire to be like.
-They compared him to French leaders and institutions, which painted a picture of idealized chiefs who would direct consensual politics, and rule with non-coercive authority.
-The French envisioned these chiefs as the governors of small principalities, and emissaries of the French government.
-This comparison and French ideology would remain a source of tension between the natives and France until French Canada's fall in the mid-eighteenth century.
-In fact, Pennahouel, an Ottawa chief who consulted with General Montcalm in July 1757, was compared to Kondiaronk, and "celebrated for his spirit, his wisdom" and his easy conversation with Frenchmen.
-Kondiaronk was preserved in literature, as Adario in the Baron de Lahontan's New Voyages to North America (1703).
-As a result of this, he became the model for all the "noble natives" who were thereafter recorded in European literature.
+The French idealized the deceased chief as a model leader who ruled through persuasion and consenus rather than force (in tacit contrast to their own monarchy).
+The French envisioned such chiefs as the governors of small principalities, and as allies and emissaries of the French government.
+This vision would cause tension between the natives and France until French Canada's fall in the mid-eighteenth century.
+Pennahouel, an Ottawa chief who consulted with General Montcalm in July 1757, was compared to Kondiaronk, and "celebrated for his spirit, his wisdom" and his easy conversation with Frenchmen.

+Kondiaronk was likely the basis for the character Adario in the Baron de Lahontan's New Voyages to North America (1703).
+Due to the popularity of this book, he became the model of the "noble native", a stock figure in European literature.